meir-retter/treasury-orders/readme.md

 ./scripts/run.sh
 ```

 to run it.

-Then open `http://0.0.0.0:8279/` in a browser.
+Open `http://0.0.0.0:8279/` in a browser.
 The app may take 10-15 seconds to load the first time because of docker -- refreshes should be fast.

 Notes:
 - The app uses sqlite to persist the user's orders.
 Sqlite is lightweight and suitable for a single user in an app like this, but if this was a production app hosted online and there were multiple users and this was hosted online, I'd